0xfe/wordlebot/README.md

 # WordleBot

-WordleBot is a Telegram bot that implements the wordle game.
+WordleBot is a Telegram bot that implements the Wordle game.
 It's built with the [MOBOT](github.com/0xfe/mobot) Telegram API framework.

 ## Try it out

 You can try out Bad Worlde Bot by starting a chat with [@badwordlebot](https://t.me/badwordlebot).
+Probably NSFW.

 Features:

-- Provide arbitrary word lists
+- Provide arbitrary word lists, of any length (not just 5-letters)
 - Words can be any length
-- Keeps track of played words per chat
+- Keeps track of words, wins, losses, etc. per user.
-- Keeps track of wins/losses per user
+- Persists state of all games through restarts.
 - Words must be offensive (okay, that's not a real feature)

 ## Usage